Cisco Service and Application Module for IP User Guide

 System Requirements

-Note The supervisor engine module, and the Cisco IOS software on that supervisor engine, is dependent on the supervisor engine being used and the Cisco IOS software application running on the Cisco SAMI processors.
+Note The supervisor engine module and its Cisco IOS software image is dependent on the supervisor engine being used and the Cisco software application running on the Cisco SAMI processors.

-For the hardware and software requirements of the Cisco IOS mobile wireless application you are running on the Cisco SAMI, refer to the documentation for that application.
+For the hardware and software requirements of the Cisco software application you are running on the Cisco SAMI, refer to the documentation for that application.

 Before you install the SAMI with preloaded software in the Cisco 7600 series router chassis, ensure that the chassis contains the following: